cs-uob/COMS20012/docs/labs/LAB6.md

 Please implement Mesa semantics.
 When you are done you should repeatedly pass the provided `cvt{1,2,3,4}` condition variable tests.

-## Synchronization Problem

-The following problems will give you the opportunity to solve some fairly straightforward synchronization problems.
-You may want to go back to your notes from Computer Systems A. Before solving this problem you may want to finish implementing your synchronization primitive.

-We have provided you with basic driver code in `kern/tests/synchprobs.c` that starts a predefined number of threads which call functions in `whalemating.c`.
-You are responsible for implementing those functions which determine what those threads do.
-You can—​and should—​make changes to the driver code in `synchprobs.c`.

-When you configure your kernel the driver code and extra menu options for executing your solutions are automatically compiled in.
-Type ? at the menu to get a list of commands.
-Remember to specify a seed to use in the random number generator by editing your `sys161.conf` file.
-It is much easier to debug initial problems when the sequence of execution and context switches is reproducible.

 ## Acknowledgement

 This lab was developed thanks to material available at [Harvard 0S/161](http://os161.eecs.harvard.edu/),